Litter Robot III Open-Air

 - Reset button allows you to restart the unit to keep it working normally or stop unwanted activation.

 - Option to upgrade to a Wi-Fi Smart version, the Litter Robot “Connect”

 - The unit is bigger so it’s bulkier

 - Waste drawer increased slightly its capacity regarding previous versions but not a lot (though it holds waste up to 10 days with a 8-lbs cat like mine with cool weather)

 - Panel doesn’t show the current wait time (3, 7 or 15 min) so there’s not a way to check the new wait time if you decide to change it.

 - Litter amount is very specific so you need to trial and error a little bit to get the exact amount (as the video review states, 12 to 13 cups is a good amount of litter)

 - High price

 A POSSIBLE COSMETIC “CON”:

-Personally, this “Con” has not happened to me with my unit and I have had it for a year, but I thought I should mention this in case you see other reviews mentioning this.
+Personally, this “Con” has not happened to me with my unit and I have had it for over 2 years, but I thought I should mention this in case you see other reviews mentioning this.
 There are few customers stating that the rubber lip on the entry detaches from the Globe when it rotates.
 This is just cosmetic and doesn’t affect the function of this machine at all, but I wanted to show you on the following video that my unit has never had this cosmetic “Con”.